PabRod/waydown/README.md

 ### Running the tests
 The integrity of this package can be checked by running the battery of tests available at `./tests`.

+### Examples of usage
+A vignette with examples of usage can be found in [vignettes/examples.pdf](inst/doc/examples.pdf)

 ## Authors
 - [Pablo Rodríguez-Sánchez](https://pabrod.github.io)